adel-bz/Proxmox-Private-Network/README.md

 # Ping 4.2.2.4
 ```

-For a visual reference, watch this example video (note: it may not follow these exact steps).
+For a visual reference, you can watch this example video on [YouTube](https://youtu.be/gmAMq52Q-94) (see: it may not follow these exact steps).